Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Lindblad dynamics compatible with contact geometry

 We will systematically use the Heisenberg picture in what follows.
 The reason is that our compatibility conditions with contact geometry are most naturally expressed as \emph{invariance statements for observables}, namely

 for the quantized dissipated quantities $\widehat{I}$, and as a semiclassical generator limit

-on the commutative subalgebra generated by the integrals.
+on the commutative subalgebra generated by the functions in involution.
 This viewpoint allows one to identify conserved quantities and invariant subalgebras directly at the level of the observable algebra $\mathcal{B}(\mathcal{H})$, which is particularly well suited to the geometric framework developed here.

 By contrast, the Schr\"odinger picture is often preferable when addressing state-preparation problems, entropy production, contractivity properties of the quantum dynamical semigroup, or the detailed long-time behavior of the density operator $\rho(t)$; see, for instance, \cite{Lindblad1976,BreuerPetruccione} and the references therein.
 Both pictures are, of course, mathematically equivalent, but emphasize different structural aspects of open quantum dynamics.